 vinceunlimited Version 2

-Home page of vinceunlimited.co.uk version 2
+Screenshot of the Home Page of vinceunlimited.co.uk version 2

-It took about a year before Version 2, appeared on the internet in May 2005 with coding that took my site to the next level with a better layout, a sidebar, dual colours and a nifty 3D surround effect as shown in the screen capture to the left.
+It took a couple of months after Version 1 before Version 2 of the vinceunlimited website appeared on the internet in May 2005 with coding that took my site to the next level with a better layout to match the vincepoynter website with a sidebar, dual colours and a nifty 3D surround effect as shown in the screen capture to the right.
 It also featured an animated, scrolling copyright notice relentlessly passing across the top of every screen.
-All this on nearly one hundred pages of wit, intellect and entertainment.
+All this across nearly one hundred pages of wit, intellect and entertainment.

 Because of the time taken to recode all the eighty plus pages of the site to the new layout I had not been as productive as I would have liked but did find time to add a major Political Section which could have resided under my Opinions section as it was a major opinion on the political system in Britain.
-Disillusioned with the encumbant political parties I decided that instead of claiming I could do better I'd offer my own alternative version.
+Disillusioned with the incumbent political parties I decided that instead of claiming I could do better I'd offer my own alternative version.

 I also added to my Ideas and Opinions sections.
-Plus more Road Tests including a test on a Bentley Arnarge, no less.
+Plus more Road Tests including a test on a Bentley Arnage, no less.
 And Alphacar, an epic vehicle related poem that takes the reader on a journey through many car types.

 Finally I gave a small obituary note for the loss of my previous obtuse links at the foot of each page.
 They had to go.
 The concept was just too ahead of it's time [read as: ...no one got it].

-Version 2.01 was another tranche of uploads hoiked up to my web host in one go (Why are they always web-hosts?
-I'd personally like a web-hostess).
+Version 2.01 was another tranche of uploads hoiked up to my web host in one go (Why are they always web hosts?
+I'd personally like a web hostess).
 This July 2005 subset was a mere updating and increasing of pages including a major new addition for this version, the publication of my stage play Perpetually.
-A long page in web-site land translated to the screen from a 67-page printed version.
+A long page in website land translated to the screen from a 67-page printed version.
 Yes the whole lot on-line.